Skip to Content

 Arkansas Special Program for Women, Infants, and Children (WIC)

-Arkansas WIC provides supplemental foods, nutrition education and referrals to health care, at no cost, to low-income pregnant, breastfeeding and postpartum women, infants, and children up to age 5.
+Arkansas WIC provides supplemental foods, nutrition education and referrals to health care to low-income pregnant, breastfeeding and postpartum women, infants, and children up to age 5.

 In Arkansas, instead of paper checks, participants receive WIC benefits loaded onto a smart card called the e-WIC card which can be used at any authorized grocery store.